ibm-cloud-docs/openwhisk/namespaces.md

   ```
   {: pre}

-After you set a property, like the `--namespace` property, it is retained until you manually unset it.
-If you want to switch between IAM namespaces or between Cloud Foundry and IAM, you must unset the namespace property and reset it.
-For more information see [`ibmcloud fn property set`](/docs/cloud-functions-cli-plugin?topic=cloud-functions-cli-plugin-functions-cli#cli_prop_set)
+After you set a property, such as the `--namespace` property, it is retained until you manually unset it.
+If you want to switch between IAM namespaces or between Cloud Foundry and IAM namespaces, you must unset the namespace property and then reset it.
+For more information, see [`ibmcloud fn property set`](/docs/cloud-functions-cli-plugin?topic=cloud-functions-cli-plugin-functions-cli#cli_prop_set)
 {: note}

-## Creating a namespace with the API
+### Creating a namespace with the API
 {: #namespaces_create_api}

-You can create an IAM-managed namespace as part of a resource group and manage access policies for your resources by targeting the resource group when a namespace is created.
-If you have other users that require access to your namespace, or if you want to access other resources from your namespace's actions, be sure that you set IAM policies after your namespace is created.
+Create your IAM-managed namespace with the API.
 {: shortdesc}

 1. Target the resource group where you want to create the namespace.
 If you haven't created a [resource group](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_group_create) yet, you can target the `default` group.